Biri0/adb-sizer/README.md

    `python adb-sizer.py` (or `adbsizer` if you added an alias)
 2. Add a configuration named "Play-1080x1920" with width `1080` and height `1920`.
 3. Select that configuration to apply the resolution to your connected device.
-4. Take screenshots with your preferred tooling (e.g., `adb exec-out screencap -p > screenshot.png`).
+4. Use the "Screenshot" menu option to save a PNG into the `screenshots/` folder.
-5. When finished, reset the device size if needed:
+5. When finished, reset the device size if needed with the "Reset screen size" option.
-   `adb shell wm size reset`

 ## Implementation notes

-- Presets are stored in a local SQLite database file `adb-sizer.db`.
+- Presets are stored in a local SQLite database file `adb-sizer.db` (table `config`).
-- The script executes the `adb` command via `subprocess.run`, so ensure the device is visible to `adb` (check `adb devices`).
+- The script executes `adb` commands via `subprocess.run`, so ensure the device is visible to `adb` (check `adb devices`).
+- The screenshot feature captures raw PNG bytes from `adb exec-out screencap -p` and writes them into the `screenshots/` directory.
+If the capture fails, the script prints the error returned by `adb`.

 ## Contributing